egrep6021ad/egrep6021ad/README.md

 ### Hi there!
-- 🔭 I’m currently working on a B.S.
-(Spring 2023) & M.S.
-(Spring 2024) in Computer Science, via Georgia State's dual degree program.
+- 🔭 I’m currently working on a M.S.
+(Spring 2024) in Computer Science at Georgia State University
-- 👯 I’m looking to collaborate on iPhone applications, Web dev projects (front or backend), Machine learning projects.
+- 👯 I’m looking to collaborate on iPhone applications, Web dev projects (front or backend) preferably backend, Deep learning projects.
 - 📫 How to reach me: kbozeman3@student.gsu.edu

 - Preferences: